 An anti-racism rally is being planned in Edmonton this weekend following violence against various racialized communities both in Alberta and around the world.

 A number of marginalized communities in Edmonton are rallying together against racism this weekend.
 We learn about the Bridges Against Hate event.

 It was a great day at the skate park for Serena Mah's 12-year-old son... until he was approached by a teenage boy who harassed him, spit at him, and called him a racist slur.
 Serena joins us now to talk about the incident

 When Tiera Williams planned the Fight for Equity protest in Edmonton, she only expected to see her family and friends to come.
 But just days after she posted her plans, it went viral.

-Serena Mah Consulting Inc. prides itself on aligning with community partners trying to make a difference in the world.
-Social Advocacy is not just a buzzword.
-It’s about diversity, equality, safety and true inclusion while recognizing the intersectionality of class, race, gender, and ability. it's about empathy and compassion.
-It’s a gift to do what you love and we appreciate your trust.
+Serena Mah Consulting Inc. prides itself on aligning with community partners by sharing their stories as they try to spark change in the world.
+Social advocacy is not just a buzzword.
+It's about diversity, equality, safety, and true inclusion while recognizing the intersectionality of class, race, gender, and ability.
+It's about empathy and compassion.
+It's a gift to do what you love and we appreciate your trust.

 Copyright © 2021 Serena Mah Consulting - All Rights Reserved.

 Ready.
 Set.
 READ! is Edmonton Public Library's early literacy program that sends books to children all over Edmonton from the day they are born to the time they reach 5 years old.

 Every month, each child in the program receives a new, age-appropriate book, waiting for them in their mailbox.
 These books are theirs to keep, and together we build up their very own personal library.